any-docs/css/content/reference/values/anchor/index.md

 You can position an element relative to multiple anchors by specifying different `<anchor-name>` values inside the `anchor()` function of different inset properties on the same element (see [Element positioned relative to multiple anchors](#element_positioned_relative_to_multiple_anchors) below).
 This can be used to create useful functionality such as drag handles at the corners of a positioned element that can be used to resize it.

-While a positioned element can be positioned relative to more than one anchor element, it is only ever associated with the single anchor defined via its {{cssxref("position-anchor")}} property (or the [`anchor`](/en-US/docs/Web/HTML/Reference/Global_attributes/anchor) HTML attribute).
+While a positioned element can be positioned relative to more than one anchor element, it is only ever associated with the single anchor defined via its `position-anchor` property (or the [`anchor`](/en-US/docs/Web/HTML/Reference/Global_attributes/anchor) HTML attribute).
 This is the anchor the element will scroll with when the page scrolls; it can also be used to control when the element is [conditionally hidden](/guides/Anchor_positioning/Try_options_hiding#conditionally_hiding_anchor-positioned_elements).

 ## Formal syntax